haardikk21/flashblocks-ssz-bench/README.md

 ### Gzipped JSON
 - Converts `Vec<FlashblocksPayloadV1>` to a JSON byte array
-- Uses `flate2::GzEncoder` with default compression levels to compress the byte array to a compressed version
+- Uses `flate2::GzEncoder` with default compression levels to compress the byte array

+### Brotli JSON
+- Converts `Vec<FlashblocksPayloadV1>` to a JSON byte array
+- Uses `brotli::CompressorWriter` to compress the byte array

 ### SSZ
 - Converts `Vec<FlashblocksPayloadV1>` to an SSZ byte array, using techniques outlined in [`src/payload.rs`](./src/payload.rs)